marcolardera/chatgpt-cli/README.md

 As an alternative, is possible to configure the API Key using the environment variable `OAI_SECRET_KEY` (Check your operating system's documentation on how to do this).

+## Models

+ChatGPT CLI, by default, uses the original `gpt-3.5-turbo` model.
+On March 14, 2023 OpenAI released the new `gpt-4` and `gpt-4-32k` models, only available to a limited amount of users for now.
+In order to use them, edit the `model` parameter in the *config.yaml* file.

 ## Basic usage

 Launch the *chatgpt.py* script (depending on your environment you may need to use the `python3` command instead of `python`):